Portrait Gallery of Canada: 1998—2010: The Portrait Gallery of Canada, an LAC programme

 In November 2007, the Government of Canada announced a new competition.
 The government invited private developers from Halifax, Quebec City, Montreal, Ottawa-Gatineau, Toronto, Winnipeg, Edmonton, Calgary and Vancouver to submit proposals for a public-private partnership to build a new Portrait Gallery of Canada in their respective cities.
 The plan was to have the new museum built by 2012.

 In 2008, Senator Jerry Grafstein introduced a private member’s bill in the Senate of Canada (S-233) An Act to amend the Library and Archives of Canada Act (National Portrait Gallery) in order to establish a permanent display in Ottawa for portraits from the LAC's collection.
 The proposal was to return to the original 2001 idea of hosting the collection at the former U.S. embassy.
 Although the Senator reintroduced the bill (S-201) in 2009, the Senate did not pass it.

 On Friday, November 7, 2008, the Government of Canada announced that its plans to select a new site for the Portrait Gallery of Canada based on proposals submitted by developers was cancelled.
 “In this time of global economic instability, it is important that the federal government continue to manage its own affairs prudently and pragmatically,” stated Minister of Canadian Heritage James Moore in a media release.
 “The selection process failed to meet the best interests of both the Portrait Gallery and taxpayers.”

 In 2009, the Government of Canada cancelled all plans to create a new portrait gallery.
 Instead, it called on Library and Archives Canada (LAC) to create a web-based portrait portal of its collection.
-On May 30, 2012, the Portrait Portal was launched on LAC’s website.
+On May 30, 2012, the LAC launched its Portrait Portal on its website.
+Visitors to the LAC's website today, can use its search feature to access its online database of portraits.